Search

 Composition and attendance

-The composition of the Nomination Committee and Compensation Committee and attendance of both Committees’ meetings in the fiscal year ended December 31, 2024 are outlined below.
+The composition of the Nomination Committee and Compensation Committee and attendance of both Committees’ meetings in FY2025 are outlined below.

 Nomination Committee